-For instance, the weather can make a huge change to the equipment needed to capture the image.
+For instance, the weather can greatly change the equipment needed to capture the image.

 If you pay a minimal fee (or nothing at all), you should be prepared to receive images that match that cost level.

-If it is imperative, then pay for the person with the right skills and the right software, and you will have photographs that last forever.
+If it is imperative, pay for the person with the right skills and software, and you will have photographs that last forever.

 In my life experience, you get what you pay for.

 Other Questions You Might Want To Ask A Wedding Photographer

 When choosing your wedding photographer you may already have lots of questions to ask of them.
 But below are some that you might want to include when speaking to them.

 What format do you get your wedding photographs in?